jaredbull/astro-datareduction/README.md

 All work here can be used for future reference and be transferred across workstations

+Data analysis:
+- landolt.py (read in data from list of landolt standard stars and plot their magnitudes as a function of color)

 CCD calibration:
-- ccd_darksanalysis.py (plots/fits mean dark counts as a function of exposure time, calculate dark current)
+- ccd_darkcurrent.py (plots/fits mean dark counts as a function of exposure time, calculate dark current)

 List/array manipulation:
 - listmax_remove.py (remove 2 largest values from list1 and associated values from list2 asuuming both are in same order)